Server-Side Rendering

 <h1>Products</h1>

-{@component name="components/ProductList" products=products title="On sale" /}The helper:
+{@component "components/ProductList" products title="On sale" /}The helper:

 - Loads the SFC (